gruntwork-io/docs/_docs-sources/pipelines/security/multi-account.md

 ## Enable Additional Repos

 :::warning
-Once a repo is enabled for pipelines, any code pushed to the `main` branch of that repo will be eligible to access your AWS account using OIDC.
-Ensure you have the [recommended settings](../using-pipelines) for branch protection configured before adding the new repository to the allowlist.
+Once a repository is enabled for pipelines, any code pushed to the `main` branch of that repository will be eligible to access your
+AWS account using OIDC.
+Ensure you have the [recommended settings](branch-protection) for branch protection configured before adding the new repository to the allowlist.
 :::